IN COLORS PROJECT | ED#4

 FAQ IN COLORS PROJECT

-IN COLORS PROJECT is a path to explore every year.
-Starting in 2021, it is made of inclusion and diversity.
+IN COLORS PROJECT is a path to be explored every year, which is made up of inclusion and diversity.
 First, because it starts from a public invitation to professional and amateur photographers, renowned and emerging, of any nationality; second, because in this amplitude it is permeable to the proposals of those who explore photography as Art and Reflection.

 The filters are few, declaredly comprehensive to serve an intention: to create a mosaic of stories, real and imagined, suggested by the work of several authors.